Service Animals for Students with Disabilities

 Service animals are allowed to accompany people with disabilities in all areas of a facility where the public is normally allowed to go.

-Some restrictions may be appropriate, however, if the presence of the animal would compromise the integrity of the setting, such as a sterile environment.
+Some restrictions may be appropriate, however, if the presence of the animal would compromise the integrity of the setting.

 Under the ADA, service animals must be harnessed, leashed or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
-In these cases, the individual must maintain control of the animal through voice, signal or other effective controls.
+In these cases, the individual must maintain control of the animal through voice, signal or other effective controls at all times.

 Questions About Service